open-telemetry/opentelemetry-operator/README.md

     update the `PYTHONPATH` environment variable accordingly.
 To achieve this, you can mimic the one in `autoinstrumentation/python/Dockerfile` by using multi-stage builds.
 In the first stage, install all the required packages in one custom directory with `pip install --target`.
     Then in the second stage, copy the directory to `/autoinstrumentation`.
-  - Ensure you have `opentelemetry-distro` and `opentelemetry-instrumentation` installed.
+  - Ensure you have `opentelemetry-distro` and `opentelemetry-instrumentation` or your customized alternatives installed.
     Those two packages are essential to Python auto-instrumentation.
   - Grant the necessary access to `/autoinstrumentation` directory. `chmod -R go+r /autoinstrumentation`
 - Node.js
   - Ensure the packages are installed in the `/autoinstrumentation` directory.
 This is required as when instrumenting the pod,